splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

 View and download usage reports
 -----------------------------------------

-To view the available usage reports:

-1. Log in to Observability Cloud.

-2. In the left navigation menu, select :menuselection:`Settings > Subscription Usage`.

-3. Select the :strong:`Infrastructure Monitoring` tab.

-You can see a chart showing your current usage numbers for hosts, containers, custom metrics, and high-resolution metrics.
+Go to :menuselection:`Settings > Subscription Usage > Infrastructure Monitoring` to see a chart showing your current usage numbers for hosts, containers, custom metrics, and high-resolution metrics.
 Below the chart, you might see additional charts representing usage trends that you can customize to show different data or different time periods.

 In :guilabel:`View detailed usage reports`, select the :guilabel:`Usage` or :guilabel:`Usage Breakdown` tabs to download available reports as a tab-delimited text file.
 In some browsers, you might have to right-click on a report to save the report.